informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[FS-DIST-SAFE-SYNC]**:
-Under [FS-SOME-CORR-PEER], there exists a constant time interval *TD*, such that if *term* is the time *Fastsync* terminates and *maxh* be the maximum height of a correct peer [**[TMBC-CORR-FULL]**][TMBC-CORR-FULL-link] in *peerIDs* at the time *term - TD*, then if *FastSync* terminates successfully, it is at some height *terminationHeight >= maxh - 1*.
+Under [FS-SOME-CORR-PEER], there exists a constant time interval *TD*, such that if *term* is the time *Fastsync* terminates and *maxh* is the maximum height of a correct peer [**[TMBC-CORR-FULL]**][TMBC-CORR-FULL-link] in *peerIDs* at the time *term - TD*, then if *FastSync* terminates successfully, it is at some height *terminationHeight >= maxh - 1*.